pierre-weiss/line_scanning_microscopy_innopsys/README.md

 ### Who do I talk to? ###

-For any issues with the code or questions regarding the article you can contact Pierre Weiss at pierre.armand.weiss@gmail.com
+For any issues with the code or questions regarding the article you can contact Pierre Weiss at pierre.armand.weiss@gmail.com and Landry Duguet at landry.duguet@free.fr